Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Measurement Probabilities in Bipartite Systems

 in cases where the LHVT can be applied.

 In the case of \emph{mean values} for a \emph{single} observable, we have similarly

 for \emph{Bell local} states.
-A similar result applies for $\left\langle \widehat{\Omega }_{B}\right\rangle $.
-These results are all useful for \emph{ inter-converting} LHVT and quantum theory expressions, for the Bell local states.
+A similar result applies for $\left\langle \Omega_{B}\right\rangle $.
+These results are all useful for \emph{inter-converting} LHVT and quantum theory expressions, for the Bell local states.

+The above results assume that there is a well-defined \emph{relationship} for the c-numbers that represent the observables $\Omega_{A}$, $\Omega_{B}$ in LHVT and the Hermitian operators $\widehat{\Omega}_{A}$, $\widehat{\Omega}_{B}$ that represent the \emph{same} observables in quantum theory.
+It is also required that the LHVT involves the same measurement \emph{outcomes} $\alpha$, $\beta$ apply as for quantum theory.
+Other constraints on the LHVT\ probability distributions would need to be imposed if the LHVT is required to be consistent with quantum theory features such as the \emph{Heisenberg uncertainty principle} for observables with non-commuting quantum operators.
+This issue is not addressed here.

+As previously emphasised, a key point is that because LHVT \emph{underlies} quantum theory, \emph{any} result we establish mean values, variances of observables $\Omega_{A}$, $\Omega_{B}$ using LHVT for a quantum state that is \emph{also} Bell local, can immediately be expressed in terms of the equivalent Hermitian \emph{operators} observables $\widehat{\Omega}_{A}$, $\widehat{\Omega}_{B}$ that describe the same observables, together with the quantum \emph{density operator} $\widehat{\rho}$ that specifies the \emph{same} state instead of the set of LHVT \emph{probabilities} $P(\alpha|\Omega_{A},c,\lambda)\,$, $P(\beta|\Omega_{B},c,\lambda)\,$and$\,P(\lambda|c)$.
+Except in the case of a LHS there are no quantum expressions for quantities such as $P(\alpha |\Omega _{A},c,\lambda )$, $ \left\langle \Omega _{A}(c,\lambda )\right\rangle $, so no attempt will be made to replace these by quantum expressions.
+Also, both the Bell inequalities and the tests for EPR\ steering only involve mean values of various observables, a primary emphasis will be on the two expressions (\ref{Eq.MeanValueSingleMeastQThyLHVT}) and (\ref{Eq.MeanValueJointMeastsQThyLHVT}) involving mean values of either single sub-system observables or pairs of such observables.

-We will also need to consider the mean values for observables which in quantum theory are given by the \emph{sum} of \emph{products} of sub-system Hermitian operators, where the operators for each sub-system do not necessarily commute - $[\widehat{\Omega }_{A1},\widehat{\Omega }_{A2}]\neq 0$ etc..
-Thus for
+We will also need to consider the mean values for observables which in quantum theory are given by the \emph{sum} of \emph{products} of sub-system Hermitian operators, where the operators for each sub-system do not necessarily commute - $[\widehat{\Omega}_{A1},\widehat{\Omega}_{A2}]\neq0$ etc..
+The links between quantum theory and LHVT for these cases are set out in Appendix \ref{Appendix - Mean Values and Variances}.